nesquikm/nekoton_bridge/README.md

 ## Melos magic 	🪄

-Using [melos](https://melos.invertase.dev/) makes it very easy to work with the project, so enjoy:
+Using [melos](https://melos.invertase.dev/) makes it very easy to work with the project, so enjoy.

+You can run any job interactively run running `melos run` and selecting needed case or directly (e.g. `melos run test`).

 ### Bootstrap 🏁